BlockchainCommons/Research/papers/bcr-2021-001-request.md

 ### Request a Bitcoin output descriptor

-* Bitcoin output descriptors are described [here](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md).
+* Output descriptor source is plain text as defined in [Support for Output Descriptors in Bitcoin Core](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) with the enhancement for multipath descriptors described [here](https://github.com/bitcoin/bitcoin/pull/22838).
 * The `slot-name` is an optional human-readable name of the purpose for the output descriptor.
 May be combined with the `description` field above, and carries the same caveats about security.
 * `challenge` is exactly 16 bytes of random data that the responder will need to ECDSA sign with a private key corresponding to a public key derived according to the output descriptor.
   * The private (public) key for signing (verifying) the challenge needs to be derived from the base key and the child derivation path, replacing the `chain` component with `0` (external chain) and the `address-index` component with `0`.